Highlands School District

-The immediate area contains major industries, including three major research and development facilities.
+The immediate area contains major industries, including research and development facilities.
 The four communities offer a mixture of urban and rural residential areas, and a variety of recreational, educational, shopping, dining, entertainment, and health care facilities.
-Residents are within commuting distance of major Pittsburgh and Western Pennsylvania colleges and universities, and a wide selection of business and technical schools.
+Residents are within commuting distance of prominent Pittsburgh and Western Pennsylvania colleges and universities, as well as a wide selection of business and technical schools.

 Highlands firmly believes that our children's futures begin with a strong foundation, built piece by piece at home, in the community, and in our schools.
-We set goals each year to improve upon programs, educational services and facilities that will help our students build a solid foundation and establish lifelong skills that they can use to continue to grow.
-Our students are challenged with innovative curriculum, motivating teachers and continually updated classes.
-Highlands has received high ratings from local, state, and national evaluation programs on both elementary and secondary levels, and has maintained a maximum accreditation rating.
+We set goals each year to improve programs, educational services and facilities that will help our students build a solid foundation and establish lifelong skills that they can use to continue to grow.
+Our students are challenged with innovative curriculum, enriching courses and motivating educators.
+Through the years, Highlands has received high ratings from local, state, and national evaluation programs at both elementary and secondary levels, and has maintained a maximum accreditation rating.

-The current enrollment at Highlands is approximately 2,400 students.
-We have a professional staff of about 225 educators and administrators, and a support staff of nearly 200, including secretaries, aides, food service, custodians/maintenance, security personnel.
+The current enrollment at Highlands is approximately 2,300 students.
+We employ approximately 310 staff members, including educators, administrators, secretaries, paraprofessionals, food service, custodians/maintenance, security personnel.

 We expect all of our students to be Respectful, Accountable, Motivated and Safe (RAMS) individuals, and only accept behaviors and attitudes reflecting those qualities in the classroom, on the playground, during free time, and while participating in extracurricular activities and athletics.